Portugal Pilgrimage Fatima

 What is the Best Day to Visit Fatima

 The best time to visit this city is during the week (no crowds).
-The Shrine is quiet, and the public restrooms are cleaning.
+The Shrine is quiet, and the public restrooms are cleaned.

 Where is the Fatima Shrine in Portugal?